x

 If you are confused by my defining "perception" as part of a workout program, let me tell you what I see.
 There are at least two physical realities and at least three perceptive realities.
 There is a physical reality created by nature, and one created by man.
 Perceptively, there is individual and social human perception, and there is inherent consciousness in nature.

-It is obvious that far too few people in our country have these factors in play, let alone balanced.
+It is obvious that far too few people in our country even have these social, natural, and spiritual aspects of their lives in play, let alone balanced.

 What a sad mental, physical, and social prison we have build for ourselves within this Eden of Nature.
 What meaningless lives of destructive consumption.
 This is an improper use of human physical and perceptive assets, and is a waste of the beauty and potential of our world.